 RQ3: How do African American college alumni from PWIs located in the South Atlantic Region of the United States of America describe the contributions of their African American faculty and peers on ongoing persistence?

-The population of interest for this study consisted of African American alumni that attended a PWI located in the South Atlantic Region of the United States.
-This study addressed recommendations for future research proposed by authors such as Benitez et al. (2017) and Eakins & Eakins (2017) who both state that additional research in this field should be conducted in regard to lack of diversity and understanding obstacles that hinder the success of African American student.
+The population of interest for this study consisted of African American alumni who attended a PWI located in the South Atlantic Region of the United States.
+This study addressed recommendations for future research proposed by authors such as Benitez et al. (2017) and Eakins and Eakins (2017) who both stated that additional research in this field should be conducted in regard to lack of diversity and understanding obstacles that hinder the success of African American students.
 Themes were generated from the data to answer each research question.

 Research Question 1.
 The first research question asks how do African American college alumni from a PWI located in the South Atlantic Region of the United States describe the contributions of their African American faculty and peers on goal setting?
 This question was developed in order to explore how African American faculty and peers contributed to the retention and persistence of African American alumni as it relates to goal setting at PWIs.
-One theme emerged that support the research question: (a) African American alumni described that having a curriculum that reflects diversity, academic, and career development contributed to African American students’ goal setting and persisting at their PWIs,
+One theme emerged that support the research question: (a) African American alumni described that having a curriculum that reflects diversity, academic, and career development contributed to African American students’ goal setting and persisting at their PWIs.

-In reference to this theme the participant stated “The curriculum there really supported my long-term goals of being an attorney, because they also had a legal assistance studies minor.
-So, I was able to take those sorts of courses and get exposure to the law prior to leaving” (P6).
-“The reasons why.
-I became a sociology major was because of him, and it eventually led to me wanting to pursue more degrees” (P3).
+In reference to this theme the participant stated, “The curriculum there really supported my long-term goals of being an attorney because they also had a legal assistance studies minor, so I was able to take those sorts of courses and get exposure to the law prior to leaving” (Participant 6).
+“The reasons why I became a sociology major was because of him, and it eventually led to me wanting to pursue more degrees” (Participant 3).

-In the literature, Amrai et al. (2011) shows that African American students’ sense of accomplishment is influenced by various factors, including their perceptions of the relevance of the curriculum.
+Amrai et al. (2011) showed that African American students’ sense of accomplishment is influenced by various factors, including their perceptions of the relevance of the curriculum.
 Porter-Liddell (2023) discussed that culturally relevant curriculum can significantly impact students' development and academic success at PWIs.
-According to Amrai et al., integrating contextual information into the curriculum can enhance African American students’ engagement and sense of belonging, which helps to foster their academic achievement.
+According to Amrai et al. (2011), integrating contextual information into the curriculum can enhance African American students’ engagement and sense of belonging, which helps to foster their academic achievement.
+In reference to this research, the participant stated, “The curriculum there really supported my long-term goals of being an attorney because they also had a legal assistance studies minor.
+So, I was able to take those sorts of courses and get exposure to the law prior to leaving” (P6).

 In contrast, Jerome (2022) conducted research highlighting the role of faculty-student relationships in predicting high academic achievement among African American students.
-Jerome’s findings show the importance of the connections between African American students and African American faculty for fostering a supportive environment that supports academic success and that enhance African American overall sense of belonging on campus.
+Jerome’s findings show the importance of the connections between African American students and African American faculty for fostering a supportive environment that supports academic success and that enhance African Americans’ overall sense of belonging on campus.
 Jerome’s study suggests that personal interactions and mentorship from faculty play a critical role in African American students’ academic experiences at PWIs.
+In reference with Jerome’s findings, this participant stated, “My mentor and faculty/staff (African Americans) were continuously supportive and found opportunities that best fit me (personally, socially, professionally, etc.).
+They also checked in on me.
+I developed a great professional network because of them and travel new places and experiences new things because of them (went on an immersive trip to NOLA and a gender-focus trip to Guatemala)” (QP16).